shaktiraj1001/Heart-Disease-Prediction/README.md

 ## **Conclusion:**
-In conclusion, we have evaluated multiple machine learning models such as Logistic Regression, SVC, Decision Tree, KNN, Xgboost, GaussianNB, and Random Forest for the prediction of heart disease.
-Our results showed that the Logistic Regression model achieved the highest accuracy (86.89%), outperforming other models.
+In conclusion, we have evaluated multiple machine learning models such as Logistic Regression, SVC, Decision Tree, KNN, Xgboost, GaussianNB, and Random Forest & ANN using both Categorical classification & Binary classification for the prediction of heart disease.
+Our results showed that the Logistic Regression model achieved the highest accuracy (57.8%), outperforming other models & in ANN, Binary classification achieved more accuracy in comparison to the Categorical classification.
 The accuracy comparison graph showed a clear difference in the performance of these models, with Logistic Regression being the most suitable algorithm for this problem.